Price Transmission Indicator

-- When the indicator is green – no concerns of food insecurity in the specific country and for the chosen crop.
+- When the indicator is green – no food insecurity concerns in the specific country and for the chosen crop.

-- When the indicator turns yellow – the increase of the global price leads to a considerable increase in the local price (thus making it difficult for vulnerable groups to buy the food item).
+- When the indicator turns amber – the increase in the global price leads to a considerable increase in the local price (thus making it difficult for vulnerable groups to buy the food item).

-- When the indicator turns red – the global price change affects domestic price to such an extent that it can lead to food insecurity.
+- When the indicator turns red – the global price change affects domestic prices to such an extent that it can lead to food insecurity.

-- Can only reveal if the change of global prices lead to significant change in the domestic prices.
+- Can only reveal if the change in global prices leads to a significant change in domestic prices.

 - The aggregated map reflects the worse status of a country in any four commodities.